BC Žalgiris: 2009–2013: Vladimir Romanov era

 Before the 2010–11 season, Žalgiris re-signed Paulius Jankūnas and DeJuan Collins, signed Tomas Delininkaitis, and brought in Serbian coach Aleksandar Petrović as the new head coach.
 The season began with Žalgiris playing very strongly, but after a slump, Romanov fired Petrović.
 They qualified for the Top-16 phase only in the final games, with a 5–5 record.
 After a controversial departure from center Mirza Begić, the slump continued under new coach Ilias Zouros, with a 1–5 record in the Top-16 phase. Žalgiris also failed to qualify for the VTB League Final Four tournament - a huge disappointment for the team.
 However, after the recovery of Marcus Brown (who was injured for most of the season), Žalgiris won back the LKF Cup from Lietuvos Rytas and defeated VEF Riga in the BBL finals.
 In the LKL finals, Žalgiris easily defeated Lietuvos Rytas 4–1, regaining the LKL title for the first time since 2008.

 Due to the NBA lockout that impacted the 2011–12 season, Žalgiris signed former Toronto Raptors wing Sonny Weems and former Denver Nuggets point guard Ty Lawson.
-The team also re-signed long time fan-favorite Marko Popović. and signed longtime Lietuvos Rytas player and former Lithuanian National team captain Robertas Javtokas as center.
+The team also re-signed long-time fan-favorite Marko Popović. and signed longtime Lietuvos Rytas player and former Lithuanian National team captain Robertas Javtokas as center.
 However, the season started very poorly for Žalgiris.
 Hoping to end the slump, Romanov fired coach Ilias Zouros and replaced him with former Lietuvos Rytas head coach Aleksandar Trifunović - a decision hugely unpopular with Žalgiris fans.
-Despite initial improvement, as the team finishing the EuroLeague regular season with a 4–6 record and a trip to the Top 16, the slump continued and the team's EuroLeague season ended quickly.
+Despite initial improvement, with the team finishing the EuroLeague regular season with a 4–6 record and a trip to the Top 16, the slump continued and the team's EuroLeague season ended quickly.
 After Ty Lawson left the team, Mantas Kalnietis became a true leader for Žalgiris and played his best season yet.
 The team slowly recovered, winning the LKF Cup.
 After being eliminated in the VTB playoffs, in an embarrassing fashion, by Lokomotiv Kuban, Žalgiris made the BBL Final Four, winning against Lietuvos Rytas in the finals despite losing leader Sonny Weems (who was released due to injury) and DeJuan Collins (who was released due to failing a drug test).
-With very solid play from Marko Popovič and Tomas Delininkaitis, Žalgiris retained the LKL title, defeating Lietuvos Rytas in the finals 3-0.
+With very solid play from Marko Popovič and Tomas Delininkaitis, Žalgiris retained the LKL title, defeating Lietuvos Rytas in the finals 3–0.
 The club had achieved a second consecutive "triple crown" of Lithuanian League, Lithuanian Cup, and Baltic Cup.